MrSleeps/F3-PDNS-Manager/README.md

 ## Installing

-Read the INSTALL.md in the install folder (once I have written it.)
+Read the INSTALL.md in the install folder

 ## Built With